RFmax/Visual-Intelligence-Raising-Interest/README.md

 # Visual-Intelligence-Raising-Interest
 Created for the minor Visual Intelligence Zuyd University of Applied Sciences.

 [link](https://visual-intelligence-raising-interest.pages.dev/)

 ## Pre-requisites to clone and run this project.
 1. Install Node.js
-2. In command line do: 'npm install' to install all project dependencies
+2. In command line do: `npm install` to install all project dependencies
-3. In command line do: 'npm run dev' to run the build locally.
+3. In command line do: `npm run dev` to run the build locally.

 ## Used libraries:
 1. React.js framework in javascript (Vite).